 On freewill and determinism, Voltaire wrote: “It would be very singular that all nature, all the planets, should obey fixed eternal laws, and that there should be a little animal five feet high, who, in contempt of these laws, could act as he pleased, solely according to his caprice.”
 This captures the enlightenment's thoughts and … Continue reading Freewill and Determinism

-In the beginning was the logos, the reason for it all.
-In the vast, infinite emptiness of space, arose a single point, a divine soul which named itself Chaos.
-It contemplated everything a wise, cosmic being such as itself could ever contemplate.
-However, once Chaos opened its onyx eyes, only to realize and see the … Continue reading In the Beginning
+In the beginning was the logos, the reason for it all… In the vast, emptiness of space, arose a single point, a divine soul which named itself Chaos.
+It contemplated for eons in solitude.
+However, once Chaos opened its onyx eyes, only to realize and see the wonderment of it all, it felt the pull … Continue reading In the Beginning

 Great nations write their autobiographies in three manuscripts, the book of their deeds, the book of their words and the book of their art.
 Not one of these books can be understood unless we read the two others, but of the three the only trustworthy one is the last. -JOHN RUSKIN The History of Venice, … Continue reading Psychology and its Artistic Counterparts.